hebench/frontend/docsrc/tests/logistic_regression.md

 | `1`* | `1` | `1` | `1` |
 | `2` | `1` | none | `100` |

 &nbsp;* When set to `0`, these are set to the specified default values.
-Not affected by Test harness sample size option.
+Not affected by Test Harness sample size option.

 ## Data Type